Changan Raeton Plus

 The Changan Raeton Plus (锐程 Plus) and the previous Changan Raeton CC (睿骋 CC) is a mid-size sedan produced by Changan Automobile.
 Despite using the same name, the Raeton Plus and Raeton CC has no connections with the regular Raeton which is Changan's flagship and largest sedan.

 The original production Raeton CC was launched in 2017 being a more fastback and coupe-like variant to the regular Raeton sedan.
-Within the Chinese domestic market, the Raeton CC is classified as an "A+ segment" which is the slightly larger compact car segment, while in dimensions, the 4780mm length of the Raeton CC is practically a D-segment Mid-size car.
+Within the Chinese domestic market, the Raeton CC is classified as an "A+ segment" which is the slightly larger compact car segment.
 For the 2020 model year, the Raeton CC received a facelift with the Chinese name completely changed from "睿骋" to "锐程" while still keeping the same pronunciation "Ruicheng".
 In September 2022, a major update of the fastback sedan was unveiled with a rename to Raeton Plus.

+Despite being the other Changan vehicles assembled in Chongqing, the Raeton CC/Plus is assembled at the former Jiangling's Landwind plant in Jiangxi province, along with Changan Nevo (Qiyuan) plug-in hybrid/electric vehicles.

-Changan Raeton CC (2017-2022)
+Changan Raeton CC (First generation) (2017–2022)

 A concept car named the Changan Raeton CC concept was unveiled on the 2015 Shanghai Auto Show in China, but no visual connections have been made to the production version.

 The production Raeton CC rides on a different platform from the regular Raeton and is in fact slightly smaller and will be positioned below the regular Raeton sedan.
 Price of the CC will start from around 89,900 yuan to around 138,900 yuan.